folio-org/okapi/doc/securing.md

 and load some data into them.

-Declaring and deploying the modules can be done in any order, but we have to be careful with the order of enabling them, and loading data into them.
-Most of all, we may not enable mod-authtoken, until the very end, when we have all the other modules in place and loaded with data, or we risk that mod-authtoken will not let us finish the process, locking us out of our own system.
+Declaring and deploying the modules can be done in any order, but we have to be careful with the order of enabling them.
+Specifically, we may not enable mod-authtoken until the very end, when we have all the other modules in place and loaded with data, as mod-authtoken will not let us finish the process, locking us out of our own system.

 ### Declaring the modules